apple/foundationdb/CONTRIBUTING.md

 ## Project Communication
 ### Community Forums
 We encourage your participation asking questions and helping improve the FoundationDB project.
 Check out the [FoundationDB community forums](https://forums.foundationdb.org), which serve a similar function as mailing lists in many open source projects.
-The forums are organized into three sections:
+The forums are organized into three categories:

 * [Development](https://forums.foundationdb.org/c/development): For discussing the internals and development of the FoundationDB core, as well as layers.
 * [Using FoundationDB](https://forums.foundationdb.org/c/using-foundationdb): For discussing user-facing topics.
 Getting started and have a question?
 This is the category for you.